WeissCenter/ux-resources/README.md

 <img src="https://github.com/WeissCenter/ux-resources/assets/135261167/6da6e8ee-8c48-403e-a9f1-cb39c7ceb16b" width="120" alt="Weiss Center logo">

 # Accessibility-First UX Resources
-Welcome, UX professionals, to the Rhonda Weiss Center for Accessible IDEA Data's UX Resources Repository!
+Welcome to the Rhonda Weiss Center's UX Resources repository!
 Our mission is to promote accessibility and inclusivity in user experience design within the realm of IDEA (Individuals with Disabilities Education Act) data and beyond.
-Created by the Office of Special Education Programs (OSEP) under the US Department of Education, the Rhonda Weiss Center is dedicated to providing resources, guidance, and support to ensure that digital products and services are accessible to all users, including those with disabilities.
+Created by the Office of Special Education Programs (OSEP) under the US Department of Education, the Weiss Center is dedicated to providing resources, guidance, and support to ensure that digital products and services are accessible to all users, including those with disabilities.

 ## About our team
 The Rhonda Weiss Center technology team is committed to achieving the highest accessibility standards: